 The new media interactive development major integrates strong programming skills with math, design, and communication skills essential for creative, digital media development.
 All students complete general education requirements in the liberal arts and social sciences.
 Students customize their major through both general education electives, free electives, and program electives in areas such as advanced interactive development for the web, mobile development and alternative interfaces, physical/wearable computing, game design, game development, design and media production, interactive audio, and more.
 Many courses are project- and team-based, which helps students to build a robust portfolio of interactive projects.

-Students also work closely with students in the new media design BFA program, housed in the College of Imaging Arts and Sciences.
+Students also work closely with students in the new media design major, housed in the College of Imaging Arts and Sciences.
 Students in these majors share core courses in programming and design to learn how both disciplines collaborate.
 In the senior year, students from both majors work together on a capstone project, which enables them to gain valuable industry experience and portfolio development.

 New media interactive development, BS degree, typical course sequence